ShrimpingIt/website_text/src/content/project/ledclock/build.md

 ![The LED Clock Addon Kit][step10]

-This guide provides details for learners to wire, program and configure a @ShrimpingIt digital clock project.
+This guide provides details for learners to wire, program and configure their first @ShrimpingIt digital clock project.
 It incorporates two LED driver chips which control ultrabright LEDs in a layout which can be programmed as a Word Clock or a Unary Clock.

-This guide provides details for learners to wire, program and configure their first @ShrimpingIt digital clock project.
 For general orientation, see the [LED Clock](./index.html) project page.
 The completed build should replicate the image shown.

 For convenience, [pre-bagged kits](../../kit/ledclock.html) are available to order from @ShrimpingIt online.
 If you do not wish to buy from us, [information is provided](../../kit/ledclock.html#bom) for you to source commodity parts direct from electronics wholesalers.